Two people exchanging gray ceramic cups at a white table, sunlight coming through a nearby window, with a potted plant in the background.

 People-pleasing is more than being kind or helpful

 People-pleasing is the habit of prioritizing others’ needs, expectations, and emotions at the expense of your own.
-For many high-achievers, people-pleasing becomes a way to stay safe, avoid conflict, and maintain approval.
+For many high-achievers in Philadelphia and New Jersey, people-pleasing becomes a way to stay safe, avoid conflict, and maintain approval.

 Especially in high-pressure environments, people-pleasing is often rewarded: